-B. Videos, Webinars, On-Line or In-Person Instructional Methods are deemed to be "vital" shall be made available in Spanish.
+B. Videos, Webinars, On-Line or In-Person Instructional Methods

+New public-facing videos designed to assist litigants or the public more broadly, shall be in English and Spanish.
+Those videos, webinars, and instructional materials currently in existence which are deemed to be "vital" shall be made available in Spanish.
 The court will determine whether any existing videos, webinars, and instructional materials should be made available in languages other than English and Spanish by considering the Department of Justice's four-factor analysis.